outdreamer/build-a-cure-1/docs/to_do.md

       - the standard nn supports accreting attributes into types
       - it should also be able to support removing attributes to reveal differentiating factors that are not mimickable with distortion functions or random symmetries possible in the mimicking class
       - distortion functions are the first line of attack in reducing the set of identifying factors

     - what about networks with multidirectional causal support?
+      - for example:
+        - a classification problem that impacts the classification potential
+        - an assumption set that changes the type evolution
+        - a type structure that determines the attributes that can accrete in it, rather than only the attributes determining the type
+          - example: given that a type has a set of symmetries around which variance accretes up to a limit, which attribute types are possible & which attribute probabilities occur given the level of variance allowed by the initial attribute set?
+            - given that a level of variance occurs, what is the likelihood that a backup alternative variable will evolve?
+            - "given that a particular sense is inherently limited but the demand for senses is not, what is the likelihood that an alternate way of sensing will evolve"

+        - other layers of cause can occur before the type influences the attribute set - like a type that influences filters/symmetries that generate attributes

+        - the relationship between attributes & types is multi-directional in cause, not to mention other relationships between interfaces

+        - where is the potential for feedback from types-to-attributes in the network structure?
       - a species is overloaded with variance the more its compared to another mimicking species, or the mimicking species adopts variance to become a better mimicker
       - as attributes stabilize into types, its likelier that more interfaces of variance will develop that are not captured by those attributes

+      - the relationship between the type/pattern/priority interfaces & variance-capturing variables is not unidirectional (one network builds the other, not the other way around or both)
+      - however this network structure can often be used to capture the collapse of attribute sets into types, because types are by definition a collection of attributes, unless:
+        - those types are in a state of convergence/divergence that isnt captured by the data or algorithm
+        - some attributes have an insignificant symmetry with the identifying attributes (illusory correlation)
+        - some attribute variance isnt captured by data set (chihuahua that has been in battle and lost some of its identifying attributes)
+      - also there is a trajectory on the interface network that can build the identifying variable set (variance remaining after reduction by distortion functions & other insignificant symmetry types) which can take the form of a specific interface built for that problem type (filter out attributes that dont differentiate between these classes, leaving the differentiating attributes for comparison) this is what is called the prediction model/function, but usually its built from raw attributes than alternate interface attributes, which may be derivable from a data set that cant capture full identifying variance
+      - an interface-building query for a problem type, integrated with a network algorithm, can therefore be a faster approach than using an information filtering network on its own similar to standardizing problems to optimal transport problems (how do you get to the target information state given initial information)
+      - there may be interim interfaces that are more useful than raw data to determine a collapsed interface rather than using feature data to determine type, use feature pattern & feature evolution pattern data to determine type & type state
+      - there may also be interfaces that allow variance in likelier patterns than another interface rather than using the priority or pattern or type interface, the function interface may capture more variance if the classes being identified are in a state of change

   - give example of map from intent to structural algorithm design
   - give example of mix & match interface assembly given the problem of 'model identification'